BlackRock, Inc. Public Policy Engagement and Political Participation Policies

 As an asset manager, BlackRock focuses on issues that impact the asset management industry and the clients for whom we act as agent in managing assets.
 In general, BlackRock’s efforts are focused at the national or regional level, rather than at a state-specific level.

 BlackRock maintains a federal political action committee (“PAC”) that is funded in accordance with applicable federal law on a voluntary basis by U.S.-based employees of the Company.
-The PAC makes contributions at the federal level on a bi-partisan basis consistent with the Company’s contribution policies and public policy goals.
+The PAC makes contributions at the federal level on a bi-partisan basis consistent with the Company’s contribution policies and public policy goals and without regard to the private political preferences of management.
 As required by law, all political contributions by the PAC are reported to the Federal Election Commission and are publicly disclosed.